oltdaniel/ansible-my-servers/README.md

 ### `upgrade.yml`

 This is the playbook I use for upgrades.
-If a reboot is allowed if necessarry, add `--extra-vars "upgrade_allow_reboot=true"` to the command.
+If a reboot is allowed if necessary, add `--extra-vars "upgrade_allow_reboot=true"` to the command.

 ## Roles